Identifiability in Two-Layer Sparse Matrix Factorization: Conclusion

 \section{Conclusion}

-In this work, we presented a general framework to study identifiability in exact matrix factorization when considering arbitrary sparsity constraints.
-When sparsity constraints are encoded by a family of pairs of supports stable by permutation of columns, our framework takes into account this permutation ambiguities (in addition to the inherent scaling ambiguities) to study uniqueness of exact sparse factorization.
-Our analysis of identifiability in sparse matrix factorization into two factors relies on the lifting procedure via the matrix decomposition approach into rank-one matrices.
+In this work, we presented a general framework to study identifiability in exact matrix factorization into two factors, when considering arbitrary sparsity constraints.
+When sparsity constraints are encoded by a family of pairs of supports stable by permutation of columns, our framework takes into account these permutation ambiguities (in addition to the inherent scaling ambiguities) to study uniqueness of exact sparse factorization.
+Our analysis of identifiability relies on the lifting procedure via the matrix decomposition approach into rank-one matrices.
 We now discuss some important perspectives of this work.

-\paragraph{Identifiability of the left factor without fixing the right one} The characterization of condition (i) in \Cref{prop:identifiability-left-and-right} can be explored as a complementary approach to the lifting approach proposed in this work, in continuation of the work proposed by \cite{li2015unified}.
+\paragraph{Identifiability of the left factor without fixing the right one} The characterization of condition (i) in \Cref{prop:identifiability-left-and-right} can be explored as a complementary approach to the lifting approach proposed in this work, in continuation of the work proposed in \cite{li2015unified}.
 They originally introduced this approach to characterize identifiabiliy in the blind gain and phase calibration problem with sparsity and subspace constraints, which can be seen as an instance of the matrix factorization problem into two structured factors.

-\paragraph{Fixed-support identifiability} A first possible improvement of this work is to better understand fixed-support identifiability, as the necessary condition (\Cref{thm:NC-fixed-support-id}) given in this paper is not tight.
-We mention that some sufficient conditions for fixed-support identifiability, based on rank-one matrix completability, are given in the companion paper \cite{companion}.
-Having a better understanding of fixed-support identifiability would then allow to establish tighter sufficient conditions for identifiability of the supports than \Cref{prop:simple-SC-identify-supports}, which was specific to the case where any sparse EMD of the observed matrix $\mat{Z}$ to factorize has disjoint rank-one contributions.
+\paragraph{Fixed-support identifiability} A first possible improvement of this work is to better understand fixed-support identifiability, as the necessary condition (\Cref{thm:NC-fixed-support-id}) and sufficient condition (\Cref{thm:SC-fixed-support-id}) given in this paper are not tight.
+Having a better understanding of fixed-support identifiability would then allow to establish tighter sufficient conditions for identifiability of the supports than \Cref{prop:simple-SC-identify-supports}, which was specific to the case where any sparse EMD of the matrix to factorize has disjoint rank-one contributions.